 He narrated a story about a new client who came to him after spending money on paid search without seeing any results.
 The client assumed all he had to do was set a budget, pick a keyword and voila!
 Traffic and sales would pour in.

-Before jumping into Local SEO, let’s cover the basics of SEO first.
+Before jumping into Local SEO, let’s cover the basics.

 What is SEO?

 Search Engine Optimization is all the effort towards ranking on Google search engine pages.
 It’s driving targeted traffic to your website through organic search engine results.
 You’re not driving traffic from everywhere, but traffic that converts.
 The visitors who land on your pages are guaranteed to be interested in your content.